github/docs/content/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue.md

 You can also use closing keywords in a commit message.
 The issue will be closed when you merge the commit into the default branch, but the pull request that contains the commit will not be listed as a linked pull request.

+Just like the issue, you can link a pull request with closing keywords in a commit message.
+However, the closing keyword only works when the commit is made to the default branch.

 {% ifversion fpt or ghes or ghae or ghec %}
 ## Manually linking a pull request to an issue